 - Make suggestions about the areas of undercover policing that merit deeper research or analysis.

 - Assist in, and guide, the way undercover policing is described and presented to the wider public and consider how wider views and feedback might be gathered from victims of crime, practitioners and those affected by undercover policing.

-From the minutes of the second meeting, it appears that the Terms of Reference is a revolving document and within the remit of David Tucker, a representative of the College of Policing.
+From the minutes of the second meeting, it appears that the Terms of Reference is a evolving document and within the remit of David Tucker, a representative of the College of Policing.

 July 2014 Meeting (1st)

 The first meeting was held on 1 July 2014, and the group was at that point titled the 'Undercover Oversight Group'.
-No formal minutes were taken, but a briefing note that came from it was released under a FOIA request.
 The meeting was apparently held at short notice and 'involved calling upon the knowledge and networks of colleagues and stakeholders.'
 No formal minutes were taken, but a briefing note was drawn up by the College of Policing.

 - Developing an evidence base, i.e., a better understanding of what is happening across the UK; this included suggestions for further research: